UKCloud/documentation/articles/vmware/vmw-sco-byof.md

 - Outages caused by the customer's new firewall will not be liable to Service Credit claims.

-- Customers lose the visibility of the IP address assignments which are currently easily referenced within vCloud Director/VMware Cloud Director.
+- Customers lose the visibility of the IP address assignments which are currently easily referenced within VMware Cloud Director/vCloud Director.

-- Customers lose the integrated functionality of configuring the edge gateway device through vCloud Director/VMware Cloud Director.
+- Customers lose the integrated functionality of configuring the edge gateway device through VMware Cloud Director/vCloud Director.
 Access to the new firewall replacement is only available via the console or from within the customer VDC (based on setup).

 ## Feedback